Unbiased shifts of Brownian motion: Preliminaries on Palm measures and local times

+By the \emph{stationary Brownian case} we mean the important example when $\Omega$ is the class of all continuous functions $\omega\dvtx\R \rightarrow\R$ with the flow given by \eqref{shiftB}, $\mathcal{A}$ is the Kolmogorov product $\sigma$-algebra, and the measure $\BP$ is given by \eqref{statP}.
+We use the term \emph{Brownian case} when the stationary $\BP$ is (possibly) replaced by other Brownian measures like $\BP_0$ and $\BP_x$.
+In the Brownian case we let $B=(B_t)_{t\in\R}$ denote the identity on $\Omega$.
+Since $\BP\{B_0\in C\}<\infty$ for any compact $C\subset\R$, the measure $\BP$ is indeed $\sigma$-finite, and the proof of \eqref{Pinv} is based on the stationary increments of $B$; see~\cite{Zaehle91}.
+Corollary~\ref{timeP} below provides an alternative definition of $\BP$.
+More general L\'evy processes will be discussed in Section~\ref{secremarks}.

+Random measures and (balancing) allocation rules are defined as in Section~\ref{sintro}.
+A random measure $\xi$ is called \emph{invariant} if

 where $\mathcal{B}$ is the Borel $\sigma$-algebra on $\R$.
-In this case the {\em Palm measure} $\BQ_\xi$ of $\xi$ (with respect to $\BP$) is defined by
+In this case the \emph{Palm measure} $\BQ_\xi$ of $\xi$ (with respect to $\BP$) is defined by

 This is a $\sigma$-finite measure on $(\Omega,\mathcal{A})$.
-If the {\em intensity} $\BQ_\xi(\Omega)$ of $\xi$ is positive and finite, $\BQ_\xi$ can be normalised to yield the Palm probability measure of $\xi$.
-Even though $\BQ_\xi$ is generally not a probability measure, we denote integration with respect to $\BQ_\xi$ by $\BE_{\BQ_\xi}$.
-The invariance property \eqref{xicov} implies the {\em refined Campbell theorem}
+If the \emph{intensity} $\BQ_\xi(\Omega)$ of $\xi$ is positive and finite, $\BQ_\xi$ can be normalised to yield the Palm probability measure of $\xi$.
+This measure can be interpreted as the conditional distribution (with respect to $\BP$) given that the origin $0\in\R$ is a \emph{typical point} in the mass of $\xi$; see \cite{Kallenberg}, Chapter~11, for some fundamental properties of Palm probability measures.
+The invariance property \eqref{xicov} implies the \emph{refined Campbell theorem}